security-notes/infobyte-faraday-wiki/APIs.md

 ## Configuration

 You can configure both ports and the IP address binded to them.
-As you will see, right now the only way to configure the RESTful server is by hand (information below).
+As you will see, right now the only way to configure the RESTful GTK API is by hand (information below).
 This will be changed in the future.

 Via the CLI, part of the current help shows us how to do it:
 ```